What are the average returns of the FTSE 100?

 FTSE 100 average returns: the need to knows

-Those looking to trade the FTSE 100 index can do so in a spread bet or contract for difference (CFD) on IG’s trading platform.
+Those looking to trade the FTSE 100 index can do so in a contract for difference (CFD) on IG’s trading platform.

 How to calculate annualised returns